Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental Results

 \subsubsection{Coverage}

-From the pass@1 column in \Cref{tab:eval-summary}, the average mean pass@1 rate is 0.2332.
-Of the tests that pass, the code coverage is generally high, as can be seen from the two last columns in \Cref{tab:eval-summary}.
-The exception is where the model is not able to generate much syntactically valid code.
-This results in some coverage results being zero, e.g. CodeGen2-1B and CodeGen2-3.7B.
-With an average median instruction coverage of 98.81\% and branch coverage of 78.55\%, this shows that if the models are able to create a runnable test, they are likely to cover a significant portion of the code.
-This high level of coverage indicates that the generated tests are effective at exercising the codebase, potentially identifying edge cases, and ensuring robustness.
-The results also show that LoRA and full fine-tuning outperform other methods in several cases.
-Although (IA)\textsuperscript{3} and prompt tuning perform best in some cases, the differences between their performance and others are insignificant.
+Among the tests returning passing results, the individual median values of the instruction coverage are: baseline 0.53, fine-tuning 0.55, LoRA 0.59, (IA)\textsuperscript{3} 0.58, and prompt tuning 0.54.
+The individual median values of the branch coverage are: baseline 0.19, fine-tuning 0.18, LoRA 0.20, (IA)\textsuperscript{3} 0.21, and prompt tuning 0.20.
+These numbers show that the code coverage is generally high among the tuned models.
+It means that if the tuned models can create runnable tests, the tests are likely to cover a significant portion of the code to potentially identify edge cases.
+The results also show that LoRA and full fine-tuning outperform other methods, although the differences between their performance and other PEFT methods are insignificant.